Data Wrangling with R’s tidyverse

 | # ... with 140 more rows

-• pivot the dataset to have univariate data for the scores over the different years
+world_bank_pop dataset that is part of the tidyr packagepivot the dataset to have univariate data for the scores over the different years

-• pivot the dataset to have a multivariate version with variables for all estimate x moe combinations
+us_rent_income dataset is also part of the tidyr packagepivot the dataset to have a multivariate version with variables for all estimate x moe combinations

 Splitting up information within a variable, or combining over variables, often helps dealing with messy data.